akhamidogit/dataviz/final-project-part-three.md

             <section>
                 <h2>The Final Data Story</h2>
                 <p class="text-slate-600 leading-relaxed mb-4">
-                    The final story investigates the dramatic surge in Uzbekistan's housing prices from 2022 to 2024.
-It moves beyond a simple country-level analysis to place the trend in a regional context, comparing it with Kazakhstan and Kyrgyzstan.
-The narrative explores the compelling temporal link between the influx of Russian migrants and the price spike, while carefully examining other economic drivers to provide a balanced and nuanced perspective.
-The goal was to create a clear, credible, and visually engaging story for those interested in the region's economic dynamics.
+                    The final story, "The Central Asian Housing Puzzle," examines the unprecedented surge in Uzbekistan's housing prices from 2022 to 2024.
+The narrative investigates the potent link between the influx of Russian migrants and the price spike, situating the trend within a broader regional context and carefully weighing other economic drivers to provide a balanced, evidence-based account.
                 </p>
                 <div class="mt-6 text-center">
                     <a href="https://preview.shorthand.com/fmoJFGXger9iCo5F/responsive/desktop" target="_blank" rel="noopener noreferrer" class="inline-block bg-blue-600 text-white font-semibold py-3 px-6 rounded-lg hover:bg-blue-700 transition-colors text-lg">